habedi/element-0/README.md

 ---

-Element 0 is a Lisp dialect implemented in the Zig programming language.
-It is inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.
+Element 0 programming language is a new Lisp dialect inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.

-This project provides a lightweight, embeddable interpreter (named `Elz`) for Element 0.
+This project provides an interpreter for the Element 0 language written in Zig.
-Elz can be easily integrated into Zig applications as a scripting engine, as well as a standalone interactive read-eval-print-loop (REPL).
+The interpreter is named Elz (pronounced like "el-zee") and can be integrated into Zig applications as a scripting engine.
-Additionally, it comes with a foreign function interface (FFI) API that lets you call Zig procedures from Element 0 and vice versa.
+In addition, Elz comes with a read-eval-print loop (REPL) for interactive development and testing, and easily can be extended using Zig code using foreign function interface (FFI) or Element 0 code.

 ### Features

-* A good level of R5RS compliance with a sizable standard library (see [std.elz](src/stdlib/std.elz)).
+* A good level of R5RS compliance with a growing standard library (see [std.elz](src/stdlib/std.elz)).
 * Easy to integrate into Zig projects as a lightweight and fast scripting engine.
-* Easy to extend with Zig functions via FFI.
+* Easy to extend with Zig functions via FFI or writing Element 0 code.
-* Comes with REPL for scripting and development.
+* Prepacked with a REPL, and module system, and a debugger.

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.